connext/documentation/docs/Developers/sdk/sdk-quickstart.md

 ## Cross-Chain Transfer

-In this quickstart, we'll demonstrate how to execute an `xcall` to transfer funds from your wallet on Kovan to a destination address on Rinkeby.
+In this quickstart, we'll demonstrate how to execute an `xcall` to transfer funds from a wallet on Kovan to a destination address on Rinkeby.

 ### 1. Setup project